algernon/keyboardio-worklog/worklog.md

 ## Chrysalis

 * For the past week and a half, I've been working on updating Chrysalis to node >= 12 and Electron 7.
+This is now done, Chrysalis master builds and runs with node 12 and Electron 7 (binaries included).

 # 2020-01-29